Summary

 }

-For this input datatype, you'll have to give the name of the file, and name of the related view or repository, and the labels you want to remove from the file.
+For the input, you'll have to give the name of the file, and name of the related view or repository, and the labels you want to remove from the file.
 Click on the Show Query link under the Syntax section above for an example of how to get the file names.

 ParameterTypeRequiredDefaultStabilityDescription